Solar Ground Mounts 101

 The goal of this article was to help bring some clarity and offer some education regarding the installation of ground mounted solar systems.
 As was stated in the opening paragraph, 180 Solar Power is one of the premier solar ground mount installers in southern California, we love doing them, and if a project if feasible we’ll make it happen.
 However, I also wanted to inform property owners that some of the reasons that they might fear installing a solar system on their roof may not be entirely valid.
 Also, keep in mind that this article can only offer general guidelines regarding the installation of ground mounted solar systems because every property and project is unique.
 Therefore, nothing in the article should be construed as a definitive assessment of your personal project.
 Before that can be done, a complete in-person assessment would need to be conducted by one of our technicians.

 At the end of the day, whether it is installed on the ground or on the roof, solar and storage is a far better solution than continuing to pay ever increasing electricity rates to your utility company, year after year, without end.
-If you have more detailed questions, or would like to schedule some time with one of our licensed technicians to review a ground mount or any other type of solar and storage system for your property, call 760-264-4012 or email us at info@180solarpower.com.
+If you have more detailed questions, or would like to schedule some time with one of our licensed technicians to review a ground mount or any other type of solar and storage system for your property, call 760-264-4012 or email us at [email protected].
 180 Solar Power is Local, Trusted, Proven!

 BATTERY STORAGE 101